 In dealing with Sharia Law, the media will continue to focus on the extremes of Islamic thought – conflating fear of Sharia with a fear of Islam recently stemming from the 9/11 attacks.

 But there is no logical reason to fear Sharia Law.
-Despite fear-stoking on the part of some sections of the press to convince us otherwise, it will never neither undermine nor supersede western legalistic frameworks or systems of government as people are groomed to fear.
-It will instead go on to ethically and legalistically guide Muslims for many generations to come.
+Despite fear-stoking on the part of some sections of the press to convince us otherwise, it will never neither undermine nor supersede Western legalistic frameworks or systems of government as people are groomed to fear.
+It will instead go on to provide guiding principles for Muslims for many generations to come.